Paradigm4/elastic_resource_groups/README.md

 In this example, we perform the following steps:

- 1. start with 1 node, 16 instances
+ 1. start with 1 server, 16 instances
  2. create a test dataset and show a sample query on it
- 3. dynamically attach a second node with 16 more instances
+ 3. dynamically attach a second server with 16 more instances
  4. use all 32 instances to run the query in less time, save the result
- 5. detach the second node returning to the original 1-node setup
+ 5. detach the second server returning to the original 1-node setup
  6. SciDB remains operational the original dataset and the computed query result are retained as arrays

-The example is quite simple on purpose.
-In practice, you can attach more than one node at once, and the analyses can be much more involved.
-All the commands run on the initial node 0.
+The example is simple on purpose.
+In practice, you can attach more than one server at once, and the analyses can be much more involved.
+All the commands run on the initial server 0.

 ## 2.1 Test Data and Query